 There are no costs or hidden fees for investors on Crowdpear.
 Both deposits and withdrawals are free, as is investing on the platform itself.

-The interest rate on Crowdpear is stated to be up to 15%.
-The average expected return, according to previous loan projects, is 10.62%.
-Compared to other crowdfunding platforms that can offer a similarly high level of security, this is considered a competitive return.
+The expected return on Crowdpear is promoted with up to 14% (previously: 15%).
+According to the previous loan projects, the average interest rate on the platform has been 11.24%.
+Compared to other crowdfunding platforms, which can offer a similar level of security, this seems to be a competitive return.

 Crowdpear Forum